brendel-group/mission_db/docs/cli/README.md

 ### `cli.py tag mission list`
 List all missions with the same tag.\
-The Tag can be selected by id or name.
+The Tag can be selected by id or name.\
+Sorted ascending by id

 Arguments:
 - `--id` (optional) Tag id